-A few years ago, I was a consultant at Booz Allen Hamilton making a six figure salary consulting agencies at the Pentagon, Fort Belvoir and Department of Treasury and a wide array of defense and civil agencies I provided IT and business process improvement consultation for.
-I built up an "impressive array" of credentials and degrees, an MBA from Johns Hopkins, a PMP certification as well as a six sigma certified project manager.
+A few years ago, I was an Associate at Booz Allen Hamilton making a six figure salary consulting agencies at the Pentagon, Fort Belvoir and Department of Treasury and a wide array of defense and civil agencies throughout the Washington, DC metro area.
+I provided IT and business process improvement consultation for an alphabet soup of federal agencies and led a very comfortable life.
+I built up an "impressive array" of credentials and degrees; an MBA from Johns Hopkins, a PMP certification as well as a six sigma certified project manager.
 From the outside, I was the quintessential American success story.
 But these things, titles and accomplishments, could not fill the void I felt as accomplishments for the sake of accomplishment always felt like I was chasing unfulfilling pavements.

 I was born in Ethiopia the same year Emperor Haile Selassie was deposed by the communist Derg junta.
 The great grandson five generations removed (family tree link) of Atse (emperor) Tewodros Kassa II, the greatest king of Ethiopia, I have been strongly influenced by the history and my connection to Ethiopia.
 Through my experiences growing up as first generation refugee in America, I writes about the universal experiences of joys, pains and a hope for a better tomorrow that binds all of humanity.